modesys/particle_filter_detector/README.md

 1. Creation of a specific graphical User Interface (GUI) to interact with ROS as an external plug-in
 2. Implementation of additional non-parametric filters for additional in-depth analysis
 3. Database integration of recorded information during simulation phase
-4. Cancer integration markers and implementation of related growth equations

 **How PFDS works and its structure**